 RESPA has the following specific requirements:

-The HUD-1 form itemizes all charges that are paid by either the buyer or the seller at closing.
-Items that were paid by either party outside of closing do not have to be listed.
+The HUD-1 form itemizes all charges paid by either the buyer or the seller at closing.
+Items paid by either party outside of closing need not be listed.
 However, if the lender required that any charges be paid before closing, then these must be listed as paid outside of closing (POC).

 Face-to-Face Closing

-A face-to-face closing is where all parties and their representatives meet at a specific place and time, usually at an office of one of the party’s representatives, to exchange the documents and to ensure that all necessary steps have been taken so that the buyer can receive marketable title and the seller receives his money.
-Hence, this type of closing is often referred to as passing papers.
+A face-to-face closing is where all parties and their representatives meet at a specific place and time, usually at an office of 1 of the party's representatives, to exchange the documents and to ensure that all necessary steps have been taken so that the buyer can receive marketable title and the seller receives his money.
+Hence, this type of closing is often called passing papers.

 When the documents are exchanged, they are recorded in the proper order so that the chain of title is not interrupted.
 For instance, the certificate of satisfaction must be recorded before the seller’s deed to the buyer.
 And only after the title is transferred to the buyer can the buyer pledge the property for a mortgage.